Discussing Torah matters because the Torah matters

 You and I know better––of course she’s not.
 The Torah is clear: Abimelech does not touch Sarah (see 20:4, 20:6).
 Upon returning her to Abraham, Abimelech gives Abraham a thousand pieces of silver as a sign of her innocence in the eyes of all who are with them.
 He tells her, “...before everyone you are vindicated” (20:16).

-Modern American pop-culture tends to be critical, cynical, and celebrity-obsessed.
-If this story were to occur in America today, the front page of the tabloids would read like this: “SCANDAL!
+Look at culture underpinning Hollywood.
+It tends to be critical, cynical, and celebrity-obsessed.
+If this story were to occur in Hollywood today, the front page of the tabloids would read like this: “SCANDAL!
 SARAH PREGNANT WITH PHILISTINE BABY.”
 It would have a paparazzi picture of Abraham, head down, set beneath a snapshot of Sarah and Abimelech disappearing behind closed doors.
 The edition would probably sell well despite it being very untrue.

 I’d sooner believe the Torah than a tabloid.
-There’s a verse in Genesis 25 that I love because it relates to this so-called “scandal.”
-Verse 19 starts this way: “These are the generations of Isaac: Abraham fathered Isaac, and Isaac was . . .”
+There’s a verse in Chapter 25 that I love because it relates to this “scandal.”
+Verse 19 starts this way: “These are the generations of Isaac, Abraham’s son: Abraham fathered Isaac, and Isaac was . . .”

 Can you think of anyone else in the Bible whose birth occurred under “scandalous” circumstances?